 The lecturer had been a post-grad student when Stan had been the centre of attention.
-So he listened keeping a low profile until she mentioned a historical fact incorrectly.
-Stating that Stan had discovered the process and afterwards had been unhelpful in describing how he did it.
+He listened keeping a low profile until she mentioned a historical fact incorrectly, stating that Stan had discovered the process and afterwards had been unhelpful in describing how he did it.
 Somewhat irritated Stan dropped back into normal phase so then became visible and addressed the lecturer.

 “Excuse me, Sue, that’s not entirely correct, it was an accident, and I was helping as best as I could to find the cause; that is until they started talking about vivisection,” Stan stated, “As any sensible person would do, I got myself out of there.”

 "Stan, I didn’t see you there, we are both right it just depends on viewpoint.
-However no-one mentioned that last bit, so I don’t blame you,” Sue said, “People this is Professor Mitty, who has been the subject of this lecture.”
+However, no-one mentioned that last bit; I don’t blame you,” Sue said, “People this is Professor Mitty, who has been the subject of this lecture.”

 “Doctor, I'm not on the faculty.
 How’s the wind blowing are they still after my blood?”
 Stan asked, “And other bits and pieces,” He couldn’t refrain from adding.